Nisinoon/Nisinoon/pages/Grammar/Grammar.md

 - <dfn>Inflection</dfn> creates <dfn>words</dfn>; adds information that doesn't really change the meaning of the stem; it just provides information like person (e.g. the subject is first person {{{tln 'I' }}}, number (singular or plural), etc.
 {.bulleted .list}

-In Algonquian languages you pretty much always have to have inflection on verbs (except in some cases where we say there's a zero morpheme).
+In Algonquian languages you pretty much always have to have inflection on verbs (except in some cases where we might argue that there's a zero morpheme).

 This project is concerned with the derivational morphemes of Algonquian.

 ## Components {{> backlink/backlink }} {#components}

-The basic derivational morphemes in Algonquian languages are called <dfn>components</dfn>, and Nisinoon is creating a cross-Algonquian dictionary of these components.
+The basic derivational morphemes in Algonquian languages are called <dfn>components</dfn>, and Nisinoon is a cross-Algonquian dictionary of these components.
 There are three types, which correspond to where in the stem they appear.
-The following is from my in-progress Menominee grammar (Macaulay, [in prep](#MacaulayPrep)).
+These are illustrated in the following template:

 <figure class=figure id=fig:components>
-  <figcaption class=caption>Menominee Stem Components</figcaption>
+  <figcaption class=caption>Algonquian Stem Components</figcaption>
   <table>
     <tr>
       <td>Initial</td>